Protecting Your Investment With Insurance | Cosmopolitan Projects

 For both insurance types, keep the following in mind:

-• If you need to claim, please get in touch with your insurer directly.
+• If you need to make a claim, you must contact your insurer directly.

-• Also, take note of the excess fee that insurers charge when you submit a claim.
+• Also, be aware of the excess fee that insurers impose when you lodge a claim.

-You must ensure that your house is covered by homeowner cover (HOC) and if you have a bond, you should also have life cover to ensure that your bond will still be repaid in case you pass away.
-This insurance is generally provided through the bank where your bond was approved.
+You must ensure your house is covered by homeowner's cover (HOC), and if you have a bond, you should also have life cover to ensure your bond can still be paid if you pass away.
+This insurance is generally provided by the bank that approved your bond.

 • Your home's physical building structure.